-Power outages across Kenya pass 10-hour mark with little explanation and a rare apology
+Power outages across Kenya passes the 12-hour mark with little explanation and a rare apology

 This latest outage affecting much of the country comes just weeks before Kenya’s government hosts the first Africa Climate Summit, where energy will be key on the agenda.
 Kenya gets almost all its energy from renewable sources, but infrastructure and alleged mismanagement remain an issue in the country of more than 50 million people.

-Kenya Power announced in a brief statement a “system disturbance leading to loss of bulk power supply” to parts of the country just before 10 p.m.
+The majority government-owned Kenya Power announced in a brief statement a “system disturbance leading to loss of bulk power supply” to parts of the country just before 10 p.m.
 Friday.
 Shortly after midnight, it reported that power had been restored to the Mt.
 Kenya region, a longtime political stronghold, and added that initial reports indicated a fault in a generation plant.

 Around 3 a.m., Kenya Power said power had been restored to the international airport in the capital, Nairobi, and other “critical areas” in the capital region.